 Well, that’s what you asked for, isn’t it?
 And it’s the most we can do for you at the beginning.
 The purpose of a ballpark estimate is to give our client an approximation of cost within a range of required functionality.
 This document serves for information purposes only.

 This one comes later on, in case you agree that the project is within budget and fit for a Fixed-price model of engagement.
-It is a costly project in itself that comprises thorough analysis of business and technological aspects and risks, elaboration of a detailed specification, and complex algorithmic computations along the lines of five parameters mentioned above.
-A detailed estimate is provided as part of a Work Order together with a project plan, technical requirements and acceptance criteria at the end of Pre-Production Stage (Stage 1) of software development process.
+It is a costly project in itself that comprises a thorough analysis of business and technological aspects and risks, elaboration of a detailed specification, and complex algorithmic computations along the lines of five parameters mentioned above.
+A detailed estimate is provided as part of a Work Order together with a project plan, technical requirements and acceptance criteria at the end of Pre-Production Stage (Stage 1) of the software development process.

 How detailed is a detailed estimate

-This estimate contains a more elaborate description of cost of deliverables and services.
+This estimate contains a more elaborate description of the cost of deliverables and services.
 It’s detailed enough to result in greater precision so that both sides have a common understanding of the project’s objectives and the product’s values.
 To give you an idea of the scale, let’s look at how technicians break down the development scope.
 They use hours as units of measure.
 Every item must be less than or equal to 16 hours (2 days) of development.
 We make a special point of this requirement as planning over longer periods yields less certainty.
 By doing this, we can guarantee greater precision of our expert estimates.

 As we have shown above, the cone of uncertainty narrows considerably by the time a detailed specification is ready.
-Still the following three categories of items remain:
+Still, the following three categories of items remain: